 - Pre-heat the oven to 350˚F. Line one large baking sheet with parchment paper or silicone baking mat.

-- In the bowl of a standard electric mixer fitted with the whisk attachment, beat the eggs and the sweetener at medium speed until it becomes fluffy.
+- In the bowl of a standard electric mixer fitted with the whisk attachment, beat the butter and the sweetener at medium speed until it becomes fluffy.
 Then add the vanilla extract and whisk until well combined.

 - Add ½ cup of almond flour at a time.
 Notice that the dough will be a little crumby, but it will stick when pressed together.